 If a 529 education account has been open for at least 15 years and the beneficiary won't use the full balance for education, SECURE 2.0 allows rolling unused assets into a Roth IRA for the beneficiary.

 This is useful for families who overfunded a 529 because a child got a scholarship or chose a less expensive school.
-At $7,000 per year, it takes five years to move $35,000.
+At $7,500/year, it takes about five years to move $35,000.
 It's not a windfall, but it's a tax-advantaged exit from what would otherwise be a stuck account.

 Student loan matching: starting 2024